 - Smaller pigments are then removed by the immune system

 It is important that throughout the treatment and after it is finished, you really take care of your tattoo, as well as your health in general to ensure everything heals well and effectively.
-Staying out of the sun and trying to boost your immune system are two crucial steps that should be followed by all.
-The sun’s damaging UV rays can alter the process by affecting the pigment of your skin, and the laser process also results in more sun sensitivity, so you should stay in the shade during your treatment, and continue to wear high SPF 30-50 afterwards.
+Protecting yourself from the sun and trying to boost your immune system are two crucial steps that should be followed by all.

 The immune system, as mentioned, plays a huge part in removing the ink particles which are broken down by the laser.
 For this reason, it’s crucial to take steps such as drinking lots of water, exercising, avoiding smoking, and de-stressing to help things along.